Anwar Ratol

 Anwar Ratol (sometimes spelt Anwar Rataul) is a small, yellow variety of mango known for its sweetness and fiberlessness.
 It is sometimes called the 'mini powerhouse'.
 It is cultivated in the Punjab and Sindh regions of Pakistan, and near the village of Rataul in Uttar Pradesh, India.
 It is very sweet in taste with less fiber.

 History

 Anwar Ratol was first cultivated near Rataul, a village in Uttar Pradesh.
 Sheikh Mohd Afaq Faridi, a Muslim farmer returned to the village after completing his inter college in 1905, he noticed a young mango tree near one of the farms.
 He asked a gardener to graft the plant, and in a year's time, four mango trees sprouted.
 Years later, Afaq Faridi resigned from his job and devoted his life to this ‘sweet mission’.
 After his marriage, he set up a mango nursery that he called Shohra-e-afaq in 1928 and got it registered in 1935.
-He named this mango variety Anwar Rataul, now popularly known simply as the Rataul mango.
-In 1947, someone took sample plants to Pakistan and planted this mango breed in the Multan region.
+Through grafting and cultivation, he nurtured this variety and later named it Anwar Rataul in honor of a family member.
+In 1947 after partition, a family member took sample plants to Pakistan and planted this mango breed in the Multan region.
 The variety became famous, and symbol of pride for Pakistan.